Los Angeles restaurants win court battle over closures

 The California Restaurant Association, which brought the lawsuit, had hoped the judge would lift the ban but still was pleased with the result.

-“I do think that this is gonna hold the county’s feet to the fire when they decide to close down an entire sector of economy,” association lawyer Richard Schwartz said.
+“I do think that this is going to hold the county’s feet to the fire when they decide to close down an entire sector of economy,” association lawyer Richard Schwartz said.
 “You can’t have a cure that’s worse than the disease.”

 Chalfant’s ruling clears the way for restaurants to return to operation when Newsom’s order expires.
 However, it's not clear when that will happen since the governor's order is in effect until “at least" Dec.
 27.